 What is French Press Coffee?

-After the coffee is brewed, you press the ground coffee beans to the bottom of the container using pressure, which leaves you strong, bold, beautiful coffee.
+After the coffee is brewed, you press the ground coffee beans to the bottom of the beaker with a fine mesh strainer, which leaves you strong, bold, beautiful coffee.

 why our recipe is a little different

-Typically French Press coffee is created by weighing your coffee grounds to get the most perfect ratio of ground beans to water.
+Typically French Press coffee is created by weighing your coffee grounds to get the most perfect water ratio to ground beans.
 However, we know that weighing your coffee beans isn’t always in the cards.

 This is why we are using cups to measure both beans and water.